Over the past four years, Stardew Valley is one of the prominent names in the indie game industry, but success did not come easily.

 As a fan of the Harvest Moon brand, the familiar farm game series from Japan, Eric used to feel very disappointed when the Harvest Moon games increasingly lost his soul.
 So when he decided to try making games, he wanted to make a copy of Harvest Moon and planned to release the game on Xbox Live Indie Games, Microsoft’s indie game developer support program.
-Eric’s goal at this time was simple: he wanted to prove his game design skills, and hoped to lure Harvest Moon fans “to hook.”
+At this time, Eric’s goal was simple: he wanted to prove his game design skills and hoped to lure Harvest Moon fans “to hook.”

 A passionate gamer

 When trying to explain what made me love the Harvest Moon, Eric mentioned little things that we rarely pay attention to.
-Details such as small animals roaming, or frogs jumping out of the grass when you cut the grass are the things that create “depth” for the world of the game, making gamers immersed in it.
+Details such as small animals roaming or frogs jumping out of the grass when you cut the grass are the things that create “depth” for the world of the game, making gamers immersed in it.

 At the beginning of Stardew Valley, our protagonist quit his tedious job in a narrow closet of Joja Corporation, perhaps a way Eric expressed his dissatisfaction with the lifestyle “9 to 5 o’clock.
 “Which I almost got.
-However, when he quit his job to go to his grandfather’s farm, he saw the presence of Joja Corporation with a large supermarket nearby.
-That’s part of the message Eric wants to put into his game: “I want Stardew Valley to be an interesting game, but I also want it to have real life messages,” Eric said.
+However, when he quit his job to go to his grandfather’s farm, he saw the presence of Joja Corporation with a supermarket nearby.
+That’s part of the message Eric wants to put into his game: “I want Stardew Valley to be an interesting game, but I also want it to have real-life messages,” Eric said.

 Likewise, in-game cooking is deliberately calibrated so that the final product does not yield more profit than selling ingredients, such as fried eggs that do not yield more profit than eggs.
 “The value of fried eggs is that it gives you more energy, not to make a lot of money.
 Because if I make (food sells for more), you will feel like you have to cook all the ingredients, and that will only make you have to click more. ”

-In other words, the cooking feature exists in the game to give gamers Health and Energy, to encourage them to participate in fishing, farming and mining, rather than letting gamers gamble by giving up. mountains of time on non-stop clicking in his kitchen.
+In other words, the cooking feature exists in the game to give gamers Health and Energy, to encourage them to participate in fishing, farming, and mining, rather than letting gamers gamble by giving up mountains of time on non-stop clicking in his kitchen.
 He doesn’t want Stardew Valley to be a performance-focused game, but a slow-to-play game you can enjoy on your own.

-Not for profit, but for profit
+Not for profit, but for-profit

 After four years of hardship, Stardew Valley was released on February 26, 2016, and Barone was shocked to see his game sales.
-Thanks to the help of publisher Chucklefish and celebrities on Twitch and YouTube, Stardew Valley has received the attention of many gamers around the world.
-With 10 million copies sold, Eric has received a “salary” worth his 4 years of work, and I’m looking forward to the games that he will release in the future.
+Thanks to the help of publisher Chucklefish and celebrities on Twitch and YouTube.
+Stardew Valley has received the attention of many gamers around the world.
+With 10 million copies sold, Eric has received a “salary” worth his four years of work, and I’m looking forward to the games that he will release in the future.